Support after Bariatric Surgery

 Family and friends are also an important part of your support system.
 Those closest to you can play a critical role in helping your progress.
 The key to unlocking the benefits that friends and family can offer is by promoting education and understanding on their part.
 Those around you who are fully informed about bariatric surgery and the lifestyle changes that you will undergo are in the best position to help.
 Speaking to those who will be a part of your weight loss journey, both before and after the procedure, can help you navigate the changes after surgery.

 Our practice will be with you every step of the way and our job does not end when the procedure does.
 Rather, we are committed to your long-term success.
 We have the tools and resources to help you through life after surgery and each and every member of our team is focused on your goals.
 Remember to lean on us in times of need.
-We are here to help.
+We are here to help and you can always contact us.

 Remember, proper support requires internal strength too.
 As a bariatric surgery patient you have to set your goals and expectations in such a way that they are attainable and motivate you to push further.
 That said, don’t underestimate the power of external motivators.
 Use those around you to help ensure the very best outcomes after your procedure.